larsvinter/react-native-awesome-button/README.md

 |**`buttonState`**|`string`|The key used to tell the button what apparance and functionality to take on.
 Changing this will trigger an animation to the new state given|
 |**`style`**|`styles object`|A standard style object for the button (with same style properties as for a `<View>` component.
 Possible to reference a StyleSheet object|

-#### Keys in the `states` object
+#### Keys in the `states` objects

-Each state in the states object can have one or more of the following properties:
+Each state in the states object should have a unique key.
+For each of these keys you need to specify the parameters for the button when it is in that specific state.
+A buttonstate can have one or more of the following parameters:

 | Key | Type | Description |
 |---|---|---|